KBrus/liferay-test/README.md

 * including `ext-spring.xml` might cause an exception.

 In your `@BeforeClass` method do `ctx.initializePortletServices("guestbook-portlet");`.
-This creates a spring context for the portlet and caches the `PortalBeanLocator` instance.
+This creates a spring context for the portlet and caches the `PortletBeanLocator` instance.

 ## Usage